-“Just because a person is an adult, doesn’t mean they don’t need family,” said Teresa.
+“Just because a person is an adult, doesn’t mean they don’t need family,” said Carla.
 “If anything I need to talk to Mom even more now that I am older.
 Things move fast in college and I’m really getting serious about my future.”

 To find out more about adopting through foster care, click here.